core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    </ps2/other/path/2e3570>; ct=application/link-format; rt=core.ps.conf; obs,
 ~~~~

-### Topic Data Discovery
+### Topic-Data Discovery

-Within a topic, there is the 'topic-data' property containing the URI of the topic data resource that a CoAP client can subscribe and publish to.
-Resources exposing resources of the topic data type are expected to use the resource type 'core.ps.data'.
+Within a topic, there is the topic-data property containing the URI of the topic-data resource that a CoAP client can subscribe and publish to.
+Resources exposing resources of the topic-data type are expected to use the resource type 'core.ps.data'.

-Below is an example discovery via .well-known/core that returns list of topic-data resources.
+Below is an example discovery via .well-known/core that returns list of all topic-data resources.
+This operation can be useful for subscribers to find what can they subscribe to.

 ~~~~
 => 0.01 GET